JakobTSchneider/encoder-decoder-finance-thesis/README.md

 ## 📘 Academic Context

 This repository supports a Bachelor's thesis in economics and data science.
-The project systematically compares the robustness and generalizability of different encoder-decoder models for forecasting financial time series.
+The project systematically compares the robustness and generalizability of two different encoder-decoder models (one conventional and one advanceed) for forecasting financial time series.

-A final PDF of the thesis will be available after submission under `/thesis/`.

 ---